Posts Tagged ‘orkney’

 The year 3800BC is on the record as the period that severe storms started to batter the Atlantic coast of Scotland.
 This date coincides with the start of a glaciation that is similar in character to the one that accompanied the recent cold spell in Europe from the 14th to 19th century, known as the Little Ice Age (LIA).
 The here proposed cold spell towards the end of the Neolithic I have coined the ‘Neolithic Ice Age’ (NIA), lasting from about 3800-2900BC.
 Like in the Little Ice Age this must have meant a severe worsening of weather conditions.

-For what I gathered (over the years by now) I’ve become convinced that it were extreme weather conditions along the Atlantic littoral, from Portugal to Sweden, that made people decide to build huge refuge places insulated by massive amounts of stone, the origination of the megalithic chamber, the shelter of rock ‘above-ground’, like a cave in the rock ‘under-ground’.
+For what I gathered (over the years by now) I’ve become convinced that it were extreme weather conditions along the Atlantic littoral, from Portugal to Sweden, that made people decide to build huge refuge places insulated by massive amounts of stone and soil, the origination of the megalithic chamber, the shelter of rock ‘above-ground’, like the average mildness outside of a single entrance cave in the rock ‘under-ground’.

 Like in the Mesolithic era people were probably used to keeping bones of the dead near them in their dwelling places or even take the dead into the house, as is still done in Guadeloupe today (for instance), and also very evidently happened at Skarabrae in Orkney at the time, where two cist graves were found under house-walls.
 Death and burial was probably much more a domestic issue than is suggested by the ‘cult of the dead’-paradigm that holds sway over archaeology today.

 When we come to understand that the chambers were refuges then things seemingly ‘inexplicable’ become a ‘matter of course’.
-This is so convincingly the case with the long narrow tunnel-like entrances of many ‘passage’-chambers which provide a means to keep the cold out of the perfectly insulated chambers and cells (why insulate for the dead?).
+This is so convincingly the case with the long narrow tunnel-like entrances of many ‘passage’-chambers usually with a bend, sometimes with thresholds for draught which provide a means to keep the cold out of the perfectly insulated chambers and cells (why insulate for the dead?).
 The mass of stone preserves the body heat generated by the people packed together in small cells for 6-12 people connected to a high hall.
-(HolmPapay, 14 cells, in 20m hall, over 3m high, narrow low entrance passage some 10m long)
+(HolmPapay, 14 cells, in 20m hall, over 3m high, 4m wide, huge, narrow low entrance passage some 10m long, I saw its low opening to the cave, you enter through the roof now, which everywhere have deck-stones, that can be removed for fresh air, now on a small island then the highest place in the landscape at the sea maybe)

 The long uncomfortable entrance tunnel has no conceivable use in any funeral setting, this seems to me rather clear, but archaeologists won’t give in, I know, although they won’t come with a better explanation.